MazamaScience/MazamaSpatialUtils/README.md

 they are stored does not have a standardized name.
 It may be called ISO or ISO2 or alpha or COUNTRY or any of a dozen other names we have seen.

-While many mapping packages provide ‘natural’ naming of countries, those who wish to develop operational, GIS-like systems need something that is both standardized and language-independent.
+While many mapping packages provide 'natural' naming of countries, those who wish to develop operational, GIS-like systems need something that is both standardized and language-independent.
 The ISO 3166-1 alpha-2 encodings have emerged as the defacto standard for this sort of work.
-In similar fashion, ISO 3166-2 alpha-2 encodings are available for the next administrative level down – state/province/oblast, etc..
+In similar fashion, ISO 3166-2 alpha-2 encodings are available for the next administrative level down -- state/province/oblast, etc..
 For time zones, the _defacto_ standard is the set of Olson time zones used in all UNIX systems.

 The main goal of this package is to create an internally standardized set of spatial data that we can use in various projects.
-Along with three built-in datasets, this package provides ‘convert~’ functions for other spatial datasets that we currently use.
+Along with three built-in datasets, this package provides `convert~()` functions for other spatial datasets that we currently use.
 These convert functions all follow the same recipe:

  * download spatial data in shapefile format into a standard directory